How Check-Ins Work

 Worst of all, your team will see this as busy-work.
 No one likes compiling status updates.
 At some point, you will stop trying and you may return to offloading updates to a meeting.

-How Friday helps you automates routine updates:
+How Friday helps you automates check-ins:

 Friday turns information sharing into a predictable and repeatable habit by automating the boring stuff.
 Specifically: